Effective Framework for Stateful Identity

 EFS powers TIA's autonomous security fleet.

-35 agents.
+30 agents.
 Persistent identity.
 Cumulative intelligence.
-Real production cases.
+Audited production data.